 Even if the planner or vendor is a close friend of yours, never start work unless you have a contract.

 The same way you investigate buying a car, doing online shopping, and fact checking every time Trump lies, should be the same effort you put into hiring DC wedding or event vendors.
 Sadly we live in a world where people take advantage of those who may not be as informed.
-I do hope this blog post helps you to make the best decision you can to hire the right people.
+I do hope this blog post helps you to make the best decision you can to hire the right people and avoid being scammed.